cotes2020/jekyll-theme-chirpy/_posts/01GCP/Compute/Container/GKE.md

 - In addition, the availability of the master is also maintained so that both the application and management functionality can withstand the loss of one or more, but not all zones.

-- <font color=red> By default are regional cluster is spread across three zones </font>
+- <font color=OrangeRed> By default are regional cluster is spread across three zones </font>
   - each containing one master and three nodes.
   - These numbers can be increased or decreased.
   - but will have exactly the same number of nodes in each of the other zones